 Doctor Who is the worlds most successful science fiction series and not surprisingly many notable writers, actors, comedians and singers are not only huge fans of the series but have also cited it as a massive influence on their careers.
 In this article I have compiled 20 famous people who are huge Whovians.
 I have also however gathered together at the bottom of the page 5 famous people who hate the show.
-Everything has its detractors and who is no different, but at least its fans outnumber the haters by quite a considerable amount.
+Everything has its detractors and who is no different.

 in no particular order